IvanWeissVanDerPol/testCase-Generator/templates/test_case_template.md

 [Conditions that must be met before the test execution]
 *Example*:
 1. The user must be registered in the system with valid credentials (email and password).
 2. The application must be available and functional.
+3. Test data must be available.

 #### **Test Steps:**